metalfury/Csharpexercises/README.md

+# Console Programming with C#, Istanbul Kodluyor

-*This project contains my notes for the "Console Programming with C#" section of "TOBETO - Istanbul Kodluyor" course I attended.
+- This repository contains my notes for the course I attended.
-*Some code blocks are generated automatically by "Github Copilot".
+- Some code blocks are generated automatically by "Github Copilot".